brycewray/eleventy_solo/src/posts/2019/06/ahoy-mate.md

 And that continues, as I have become interested in [MailMate](https://freron.com).
 This macOS-only, [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol)-only app is a creation of Benny Kjær Nielsen, a Danish indie developer and holder of a doctorate in computer science.

 Dr. Nielsen [first released MailMate as a public beta](https://blog.freron.com/2010/first-beta-released/) almost a decade ago, in January, 2010, when the Mac version of Apple Mail looked very similar to how MailMate looks even now.
 But, while the appearance of Apple Mail has changed a lot since then, MailMate's really hasn't all that much---and that's fine with the good doctor, not to mention the app's many adherents.

-{% lazypicture "MailMate_screen_cap_1619x720.jpg", "Screen capture of the MailMate app", 1619, 720 %}

-Image: Screen capture of MailMate, with its Latin-displaying "distortion mode" engaged for privacy's sake {.lazypicturecaption}

 ## Power trip